Homemade Trail Mix for Diabetics

 This homemade trail mix for diabetics is convenient because it does not have to be refrigerated.
 Therefore, if you lose electrical power during some sort of natural disaster, you will still have something to eat.
 Then too, if you have to take an unexpected road trip that requires traveling for long hours, you can eat a handful of these and not have to worry about finding a diabetic-friendly or keto-friendly snack to eat along the way.

 And last, but not least, this homemade trail mix for diabetics is extremely healthy.
 I will endeavor to keep this concise, so I will just say that low sodium keto trail mix or homemade trail mix for diabetics is a premium fuel for anyone.
 Nuts are filled with a healthy combination of vitamins, minerals, and fats.
-Therefore, the healthy beneficial fats found in nuts will help keep you full while the vitamins and minerals can help keep you feeling nourished.
+However, health benefits of eating peanuts are even more noteworthy.
+The healthy beneficial fats found in nuts will help keep you full while the vitamins and minerals can help keep you feeling really good.
+You can learn even more in the special peanut and peanut butter write-up in the SIMPLE (Fall 2020 Edition).

 Homemade Trail Mix for Diabetics